jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 The basic C major shape is a straightforward triad chord.
 The root note is the lowest note in the chord
-(meanimg the chord is in "root position"), the third and fifth are stacked directly on top of the root with no gaps (which is called a "closed voicing"), and then the root note is repeated again at the octave,
+(meaning the chord is in "root position"), the third and fifth are stacked directly on top of the root with no gaps (which is called a "closed voicing"), and then the root note is repeated again at the octave,